David Duffield: Cornell University

-The Duffields have pledged more than $145 million to Dave's alma mater, Cornell University.
+The Duffields have pledged more than $520 million to Dave's alma mater, Cornell University.

 In January 1997, they donated $20 million in support of interdisciplinary engineering and scientific research and education.
 The new Engineering building was later renamed “Duffield Hall.”

 In July 2020, the Duffields donated $5 million to establish the Duffield Family Cornell Promise Scholarship.
 The gift was the largest single gift to the Cornell Promise Initiative, which provides financial support to students and families facing hardship from the pandemic.

 In early 2022, the Duffields also pledged $12.1 million to launch the new Duffield Institute for Animal Behavior at the Cornell University College of Veterinary Medicine.
-In 2024, Maddie's® Shelter Medicine Program (MSMP) at Cornell received a $4.6 million grant from the Duffield Foundation.
+In 2024, Maddie's Shelter Medicine Program (MSMP) at Cornell received a $4.6 million grant from the Duffield Foundation.

 In 2025, it was announced that the Duffields were donating $100 million to fund an expansion of Duffield Hall and a renovation of the adjacent Phillips Hall, home to the school of Electrical and Computer Engineering.

+In 2026, the Duffields made a donation of $371.5 million - the largest gift in Cornell's history - to the College of Engineering, leading to the renaming of the college as Cornell Duffield Engineering.

 Dave & Cheryl Duffield Foundation

 The Duffields established the Dave & Cheryl Duffield Foundation (DCDF) in 2016.
 Based in Incline Village, Nevada, the foundation has supported animal welfare agencies, pet shelters, local schools, and regional community organizations including local parks and the North Lake Tahoe Boys and Girls Club.
 In April 2020, the DCDF made a $350,000 grant to Incline Village Community Hospital to address the COVID-19 pandemic.
 In response to the 2021 Lake Tahoe forest fires, the foundation donated $4 million to over 30 charities, including $2 million to the Red Cross.
 Additionally, DCDF pledged $10.6 million to schools serving Hohokus, New Jersey, where he grew up.

 Duffield founded and donated $25 million to the Lake Tahoe School.

+Duffield and his wife donated $27 million to the Washoe County School District to expand Incline High School.